- Published on

 Create boot media

 Grab a microSD card; 16-32Gb is fine.
 Download Raspberry Pi Imager, or other imager tool like Balena Etcher to burn the OS Image to the microSD card.
-I'm using latest Raspberry Pi Bookwork 64-bit OS.
+I'm using latest Raspberry Pi Bookworm 64-bit OS.
 Before installing, customize the OS by set the hostname, Wifi SSID & Password, enabling SSH etc. For more info, read the docs here.

 Once the OS is installed, remove the microSD card from the host and insert it to the Raspberry Pi.
 Power it up.
 Wait for a few minutes for the first boot.